site24x7/plugins/cisco_meraki_wireless/README.md

 ### Plugin configuration
 * Open cisco_meraki_wireless.cfg file and set the values for **APIKEY**, **NETWORKID**, **BASEURL**, **JAVA_HOME**
 * Run the commaand- `which java`.
 Copy the output you get and paste it in the **JAVA_HOME** field.
 Make sure to paste the path to bin directory and not the path to java.
+* Once configured the agent will automatically execute the plugin in five minutes interval and send performance data to the Site24x7 data center.

 ### Demo mode